CheVeraId/domainauth-spec/draft-narea-domainauth.md

 When an intermediate certificate is used, the Basic Constraints extension from {{Section 4.2.1.9 of X.509}} MUST be present and marked as critical.
 Additionally, the CA flag MUST be enabled, and the Path Length Constraint SHOULD be set to the lowest possible value for the length of the intended certificate chains.

+Note that if an intermediate certificate is assigned a Common Name, it could also be used as a member certificate and it could therefore produce member signatures.

 # Member Id Bundle

 The Member Id Bundle is a self-contained message that provides all the information needed for a member to produce verifiable signatures.
 It is serialised using ASN.1 DER encoding with the following structure: